tytydraco/yessleep/out/Yesterday_morning_somebody_delivered_The_Sheriffs_cell_phone_to_the_police_station_in_an_unmarked_cardboard_box_with_a_newly_recorded_voice_memo_on_it_Twentyfour_hours_later_Im_the_only_one_who_made_it_out_of_town_alive.md

 Took me about five minutes to traverse three feet.
 Thankfully, once I got to aiming my backside at the seat, gravity mercifully assisted with the maneuver.
 On my toes and off balance, my body tipped over and I collapsed into the chair, sliding backwards and hitting the wall with a low *thunk*.

 With the door closed, I seemed to recover quickly from the cryptic stasis.
 My motions became smoother, faster, more aligned with my understanding of reality within a matter of minutes.
-Eventually, I noticed the object lying on the keyboard.
+Eventually, I noticed an object lying on the keyboard below the monitors.
 A black helmet with a clear visor and an air filter at the bottom.

 It was an APR (air-purifying respirator) from the fire station.